-The frequency of vortex shedding, f (Hz), is non-dimensionalized in the Strouhal number, St = 2fR/W, where W is the velocity of the impinging uniform stream and R is the radius of the cylinder.
-As illustrated by the data presented in Figure 4, experiments show that the measured Strouhal numbers remain remarkably constant at a value around 0.2 as the Reynolds number is increased from about 60 to 10^7 though the shedding begins to lose coherence around $Re = 10^5$ as turbulence invades the flow from the wake.
+The frequency of vortex shedding, f (Hz), is non-dimensionalized in the Strouhal number, St = 2fR/U, where U is the velocity of the impinging uniform stream and R is the radius of the cylinder.
+As illustrated by the data presented in Figure 4, experiments show that the measured Strouhal numbers remain remarkably constant at a value around 0.2 as the Reynolds number is increased from about 60 to 107 though the shedding begins to lose coherence around $Re = 10^5$ as turbulence invades the flow from the wake.

 Because it occurs over such a wide range of Reynolds numbers (and object shapes), vortex shedding is a ubiquitous phenomenon.
 It occurs with scenarios as diverse as an oscillating violin string and large underwater structures (particularly when they are smooth or cylindrical).
 Figure 5 represents a particular meteorological example in which clouds in the atmosphere reflect the vortices shed by the island of Tristan de Cunha.
-Vortex shedding has also caused destruction of many man-made structures because the lateral force generated during the shedding of each vortex can be very substantial.
-Early in the industrial revolution tall brick chimney stacks would sometimes sway and even break under the oscillatory lateral loads generated during vortex shedding and in the early days of suspension bridges the vibration sometimes caused the self-destruction of those bridges (the most famous case was the self-destruction of the Tacoma Narrows suspension bridge).
-In modern times projections or ribs are often attached to large circular structures in order to fix the location of flow separation and thus stabilize the flow by minimizing the vortex shedding.
+Vortex shedding has also caused destruction of many man-made structures because the lateral forces generated during the shedding of each vortex can be very substantial.
+Early in the industrial revolution tall brick chimney stacks would sometimes sway and even break under the oscillatory lateral loads generated during vortex shedding.
+In modern times projections or ribs are often attached to large circular structures in order to fix the location of flow separation and thus stabilize the flow by minimizing the vortex shedding; Figure 6 shows a section of modern chimney with such fins attached.
+Also, in the early days of suspension bridges the vibration induced by vortex shedding sometimes caused the destruction of those bridges.
+Perhaps the most famous case, shown in Figure 7 was the self-destruction of the Tacoma Narrows suspension bridge.